olafgleba/paul/source/icons/README.md

 # icons/

-This the appropriate folder to places your touch icons and favicon.
+Places your touch icons here.

 Nesting of folders is allowed.